 Hard?
 Yes!
 But that's how we teach children to use reason instead of force, to make choices from love instead of from fear.

-In a recent post, we reviewed why Why Punishment Doesn't Teach Your Child Accountability.
+In our last post, we reviewed why Why Punishment Doesn't Teach Your Child Accountability.

 Punishment actually gets in the way of kids developing morality, because the child becomes more concerned with saving his own skin than with the effects